 Ok, so the sphere within sphere sculptures around the globe have the same theme: orbs and globes.
 However, Arnaldo Pomodoro made a lot of other shapes and forms too.

 If Pisa wasn’t amazing enough, they now have this mesmerizing sphere at the Piazza di Miracoli.
 Unfortunately, when I was in Pisa last year, it was not yet displayed.
-This was a temporarily display.
+This was a temporary display.

 At the piazza Meda in Milan, you’ll find this disc.
 It is huge, measuring 450cm in diameter.